Haunted Houses Hayrides & Corn Mazes

 Grand Rapids Area

-The Haunt - One of West Michigan's best-known haunted attractions is back for a 13th year.
-Beginning October 4, shiver and scream through a terrifying half mile journey through 20,000 square feet of professionally designed rooms and scenes that contain dozens of creepy creatures.
-This year, also stumble through Ghost Town, the newest outdoor maze, and side attractions "Madness" and "3D Coulrophobia."
+The Haunt - One of West Michigan's best-known and most recommended Halloween destinations is back for a 14th year.
+Starting October 3, holler through a horrifying half mile of professionally designed haunted rooms and hallways containing dozens of demented ghouls.
+Visitors can also stumble through the outdoor Ghost Town maze and become very afraid of clowns in "3-D Turmoil."
 Tickets: $20-$30 with group discounts available.

-Forest of Fear - Starting October 4, take the self-guided tour through five chilling acres of woods and swamps in Caledonia inhabited by ghouls, ghosts, monsters and other terrifying creatures.
-Tickets are $13 for all ages ($8 on Teen Scream Night, 10/10).
-Proceeds benefit the Kentwood Jaycees.
+Forest of Fear - Are you afraid of the dark?
+Find out as you take a self-guided tour through five chilling acres of woods and swamps in Caledonia inhabited by ghouls, ghosts, monsters and other terrifying creatures.
+New scenes and scares for 2014.
+Tickets are $15.

 Outside Grand Rapids

 Witches of New Salem - The haunt located on 24th Street in Dorr (south of Grand Rapids) features three attractions, with the all-new Zombie Attack joining the Haunted Cornmaze and the Haunted Woods.
 Open Fridays & Saturdays through November 1.
 Combo passes available.

 Phobia House - Face your fears at the haunted attraction, now in its 14th year in Plainwell (between Grand Rapids & Kalamazoo).
 Opens October 3; admission is $15 (cash only).

 Psycho Ward & Nightmares - The Haunt Park at the Kalamazoo Speedway has been expanded for 2014 and now features three attractions: Psycho Ward Infected, Nightmares Freak Show and Zombie Revenge Firing Range.
 Intended for ages 12 and up; tickets start at $10.
 Opens October 3.